Ukraine crisis prompts German debate on restocking military

 “We cannot allow ourselves any hollow structures given the actual security situation,” said Social Democrat Peter Bartels.

-Any restocking would be particularly welcomed by Germany’s arms industry, which has seen sales squeezed by European defense budget cuts and tighter restrictions on arms exports.
+Any restocking would be particularly welcomed by Germany’s arms industry, which has seen sales squeezed by European defence budget cuts and tighter restrictions on arms exports.

 Germany would need to play a key role, for which its 225 tanks would not suffice, a high-ranking German officer said.